jaredly/reason-language-server/Readme.md

 - Edit the files in editor-extensions/vscode/src/syntaxes
 - Run `cd editor-extensions/vscode && npm run build-syntaxes`

-## To test your changes in one of the example projects
+### To test your changes in one of the example projects
 - Open the "Debug" pane in VS Code.
 Select a debug target.
 Press "Run"
 - It should start up a window titled `[Extension development host]`
 - Run `npm install && npm run build` in the project directory
 - To reload the server if something goes wrong: `Ctrl/Cmd + Shift + P` "Restart Reason Language Server"

 You can then develop on the language server!
 When you change something, the server will automatically reload.

+### Building a new release

+- Add a commit with the message `actions: release` (it can have anything in the body), that increments the version in `extensions/vscode/package.json` to the desired version.
+Github actions will see that commit, and build a new github release.
+- then download the .vsix, briefly test it locally, and then use `vsce` to publish the release

 ## Copyright & License